pattern-lab/website/patternlabsite/docs/pattern-add-new.md

 heading: Adding New Patterns
 ---

-Adding new patterns to the PHP version of Pattern Lab is simply a matter of adding Mustache templates in the appropriate pattern type and pattern sub-type directories under `source/_patterns`.
+Adding new patterns to the PHP and Node versions of Pattern Lab is simply a matter of adding Mustache templates in the appropriate pattern type and pattern sub-type directories under `source/_patterns`.
 For example, let's add a new pattern under the pattern type "molecules" and the pattern sub-type "blocks".
 The `source/_patterns/01-molecules/02-blocks/` directory looks like:

     00-media-block.mustache
     01-headline-byline.mustache